ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * the deterministic processing and finalization of state change requests based on (commercial) documents between the Contract Counterparties as stipulated by the (commercial) agreement.
 * the preservation of the privacy of all Contract Counterparties and their (commercial) data from other 3rd parties.

-BPIs are strongly dependent on the security and privacy capabilities of the CCSM used to implement a BPI.
+BPIs are strongly dependent on the security and privacy capabilities of the CCSM used to implement a BPI because BPIs without a CCSM are a single point of failure, whereas with a CCSM, there is no longer a single point of failure for the state of a BPI because a CCSM has no single-point-of-failure by its very definition.

 **[R10]**	A BPI MUST utilize a CCSM.

-Security and Privacy requirements of a BPI are key and are strongly dependent on the security and privacy assurances of the CCSM on which the BPI is implemented can provide.
-BPIs need to take great care to avoid the following two situations:
+Since security and privacy requirements of a BPI are key, and are strongly dependent on the security and privacy assurances the CCSM on which the BPI is implemented can provide, BPIs need to take great care to avoid the following two situations:

 1. Weaken the security assurances of the underlying CCSM by increasing the CCSM attack surface.
 Such an expansion of the attack surface can occur through, for example, the concentration of value-at-risk in one or more BPIs above the value used to economically secure the underlying CCSM.
 This situation would provide an economic incentive to attack, and subvert, the underlying CCSM to extract the value in one or more BPIs.
 2. Increase the existing attack surface of a CCSM such that the security assurances of the BPI become significantly weaker than the underlying CCSM.
 An example of such a situation can occur when a commercial State Object such as a Financing contract or an Order in BPI A is dependent on a commercial State Object such as an invoice as collateral in BPI B, and when BPI B has weaker transaction finality assurances than either BPI A or the underlying CCSM.
 In that scenario, the commercial State Object in BPI A cannot provably rely on the invoice as collateral in BPI B since the invoice might be reverted, and it would then no longer be suitable collateral.